PleXone2019/arissploit/README.md

     INFO: Arissploit is simple framework that has been made for penetration testing tools.
-Arissploit Framework offers simple structure, basic CLI, and useful features for the penetration testing tools developing.
+Arissploit Framework offers simple structure, basic CLI, and useful features for penetration testing tools developing.

 # How to install arissploit